Developing research skills

 Graduate students from the School of Nursing have participated in the Transdisciplinary Understanding and Training on Research-Primary Health Care (TUTOR-PHC) program, a national training program focused on developing individual research skills and overall research capacity in primary health care fields.

 Based at the University of Western Ontario, TUTOR-PHC is funded by the Canadian Institutes of Health Research (CIHR) and the Canadian Health Services Research Foundation (CHSRF).

 Learn more about the TUTOR-PHC program.

-The Aligning Health Needs and Evidence for Transformative Change: A Joanna Briggs Institute Affiliate Group was approved in 2016 and based in the Dalhousie University School of Nursing.
-The Affiliate Group is a member of the International Joanna Briggs Collaboration, based at the University of Adelaide (Australia).
+The Aligning Health Needs and Evidence for Transformative Change: A Joanna Briggs Institute Centre of Excellence was approved in 2018 and based in the Dalhousie University School of Nursing.
+The Centre of Excellence up is a member of the International Joanna Briggs Collaboration, based at the University of Adelaide (Australia).
 Using Joanna Briggs Institute (JBI) methodologies and methods, Dalhousie University faculty, students, and stakeholders will contribute to the transformation of healthcare in Atlantic Canada.
 Transformation means different models for thinking, planning, acting, and evaluating, based on the best possible available evidence.
 We are conducting systematic review research to look at health and wellness through a different, collaborative lens and exploring different models for service delivery based on a combination of what people need and on synthesis of the evidence.
 Learn more about the collaboration.